enthought/comtypes/README.md

 ## Documentation

-The documentation is currently hosted [here](https://pythonhosted.org/comtypes) on PythonHosted.
+The documentation is currently hosted [here](https://comtypes.readthedocs.io/) on ReadTheDocs.